ulikverse/ulikverse/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Jonas Schmedtmann JavaScript Course
-- 🌱 I’m currently learning JavaScript (almost finished)
+- 🌱 I’m currently learning JavaScript (almost finished) and getting ready for the React Course 🔥
 - 👯 I’m looking to collaborate on some basic JS projects
 - 💬 Feel free to ask me about my experience
 - 📫 How to reach me: please, use email as the main way to reach me out.
 I'm always responding supafast!